Explore the mysterious and dangerous home of the king of the apes as a team of explorers ventures deep inside the treacherous, primordial island.

 The film features Mason Weaver as the primary female character.
-While she is present during action sequences and contributes to survival, she does not engage in or win any direct physical combat against male opponents or creatures in close-quarters.
+While she is present during action sequences, she does not engage in or win any close-quarters physical combat against male opponents.
+No other female characters participate in such combat.

 The film introduces new human characters for its iteration of the King Kong mythos.
 King Kong himself, the central figure, maintains his established male gender.
 No pre-existing, gender-defined characters from prior canon are portrayed with a different gender.